Working for SSJ

 You will have opportunities to undertake training in a wide range of subjects, gain new experiences, develop your skills, but most of all, be actively involved in helping vulnerable people change their lives for the better.
 There is no better reward than this!

-As an Investors in People Gold employer, we recognise that our staff are our greatest assets.
+We recognise that our staff are our greatest assets.
 We offer great benefits:

 - A competitive annual leave entitlement of 25 days rising to 30 days, plus public holidays